Fixtures & Appliances

 Mr Oundo said that the description of high-end houses, especially those in towns, was quickly changing to mean those roofed with shingles or tiles.

-The increasing investment in the low cost housing market segment is expected to boost production of roofing sheets in the near future since the products are mainly used on low income homes.
+The increasing investment in the low-cost housing market segment is expected to boost the production of roofing sheets soon since the products are mainly used in low-income homes.

 Multiple developers have entered into the affordable housing market – which was previously viewed as unprofitable – amid growing demand for such homes across the country.

-A total of Sh2.6 trillion will be spent on the construction of over a million low cost homes in major towns by end of 2022 to help ease the housing deficit that currently stands at about 1.85 million units.
+A total of Sh2.6 trillion will be spent on the construction of over a million low-cost homes in major towns by the end of 2022 to help ease the housing deficit that currently stands at about 1.85 million units.